 St. Joseph has continued to support the Mustangs in their effort to be one of the best collegiate summer league baseball teams in the country.
 The Mustangs finished the 2014 season averaging 2,289 fans per game- good for 6th in the country.
 The 2014 Mustangs season saw two single-game attendance records -- with the final record being set on July 19, when 5,345 fans entered Phil Welch Stadium.
 The 2014 season also saw a record number of wins for the franchise -- 43 -- while the team claimed their third MINK League title in four years.

-Success continues in year nine for the Mustangs as the team added its fifth league championship in 2017 posting a 37-14 regular season record (31-13 MINK), giving them five titles in the past seven seasons.
+Success continues in year nine for the Mustangs as the team added its fifth league championship in 2017 posting a 37-14 regular-season record (31-13 MINK), giving them five titles in the past seven seasons.
 They broked an Opening Day attendance record on May 31 with a crowd of 4,889 as they would cruise past the Midwest A's 9-1.
-St. Joe would eclipse the 5,000 mark one time on June 10, defeating MINK South opponent the Joplin Outlaws 9-4 in front of 5,224 fans.
+St. Joe would eclipse the 5,000 marks one time on June 10, defeating MINK South opponent the Joplin Outlaws 9-4 in front of 5,224 fans.
 That night the Mustangs would don green jerseys for Northwest Night as fans enjoyed quality baseball and a special appearance from Marshall, the famed firehouse dog from PAW Patrol Night.
-Brady Anderson was named Team MVP, the first player in Mustangs history to ever repeat as MVP.
+Brady Anderson was named Team MVP, the first player in Mustang's history to ever repeat as MVP.
 Steve D'Amico and Nikko Pablo were Co-Pitchers of the Year, and Michael Lydon-Lorson received the Dan DeKraai Community Service Award.
 D'Amico would go on to be named the MINK League Pitcher of the year.